Nima-Fr/TryHackMe/All_in_One/README.md

 # FTP

-The FTP service allows anonymous access but it contains nothing.
+The FTP service allows anonymous access but there's nothing to be found:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/All_in_One]